 On October 12, 2001, former Governor Gray Davis signed Senate Bill No. 1059 (Chapter 860, Statutes of 2001) (Perata) creating the Council on Mentally Ill Offenders (Council).
 The bill is codified as Penal Code (PC) Section 6044 which set forth a sunset date of December 31, 2006.
 Senate Bill 1422 signed in 2006 by Governor Arnold Schwarzenegger eliminated the sunset date.

 The Council is comprised of eleven members.
-The legislation designates as permanent members the Secretary of the Youth and Adult Correctional Agency (now the California Department of Corrections and Rehabilitation) and the Director of the California Department of Mental Health, with the Secretary serving as the chair.
+The legislation designates as permanent members the Secretary of the Youth and Adult Correctional Agency (now the California Department of Corrections and Rehabilitation) and the Director of the California Department of State Hospitals, with the Secretary serving as the chair.
 The other members are appointed as follows: three by the Governor, at least one of whom shall represent mental health; two each by the Senate Rules Committee and the Speaker of the Assembly, each appointing one representative of law enforcement and one representative of mental health; one by the Attorney General; and one superior court judge appointed by the Chief Justice.

 The Legislature identified several related purposes of the Council.
 Its primary purpose is to "investigate and promote cost-effective approaches to meeting the long-term needs of adults and juveniles with mental disorders who are likely to become offenders or who have a history of offending."